 Depending on the size of the paved area and its geometrical conformation, suitable expansion and fractioning joints must be made with mechanical disc cutters.
 This operation must be carried out within a maximum of two days after completion of the floor and will be completed with an adequate seal.
 The correct dimensioning of the sealing section must include a width of 7-12 mm and a depth equal to 1/4-1/5 of the thickness of the flooring.
 In order to prevent the sealant from slipping on the bottom of the joint and to correctly dimension its depth, the compressible non-stick expanded closed cell polyethylene cord must be installed in the joint seat FILTENE FONDOGIUNTO, having a diameter 20% higher than the width of the joint.
 To perfectly delimit the seal, the joints will be taped part and the other with adhesive paper tape.

-The joints must be sealed by extruding with a special gun PROTECH SIGILFLEX MONO monocomponent sealant based on aromatic hygro-hardening polyurethane resins resistant to water, oil and hydrocarbons, aviation gasoline, after careful cleaning and dust removal from the joint seat with compressed air.
+The joints must be sealed, by extruding with a special gun, with mono-component sealant PROTECH FLEX, moisture-curing, fast-curing polyurethane sealant, with medium/high modulus of elasticity, after careful cleaning and dust removal from the joint seat with compressed air.

 Flattening to remove excess parts and immediately seal the sealant in the joint will be done with a metal spatula slightly moistened with soap and water.
 Once the operations are complete, the adhesive paper tape will be removed.

-The surface of the flooring, once dry and clean of any dust, will be treated by spraying with a manual or electric pump at low pressure, for a consumption of about 100 g/m² with the consolidating, anti-dust, water repellent based on lithium silicates QL NANO LITHIUM SALT RESISTANT according to the atmosphere of exposure and service, however characterized by a high protection and curing effect, able to significantly increase resistance to abrasion, freeze-thaw cycles and de-icing salts, where present, as well as the overall durability of the works, without determining any criticality in terms of possible delaminations.
+The surface of the flooring, once dry and clean of any dust, will be treated by spraying with a manual or electric pump at low pressure, for a consumption of about 100-200 g/m² with the water-oil repellent PRERIT SURFACE according to the atmosphere of exposure and service, however characterized by a high protection and curing effect, freeze-thaw cycles and de-icing salts, where present, as well as the overall durability of the works, without determining any criticality in terms of possible delaminations.